sei-protocol/sei-chain/sei-ibc-go/docs/migrations/ibc-migration-043.md

 The `packet_data` attribute has been deprecated in favor of `packet_data_hex`, in order to provide standardized encoding/decoding of packet data in events.
 While the `packet_data` event still exists, all relayers and IBC Event consumers are strongly encouraged to switch over to using `packet_data_hex` as soon as possible.

+The `packet_ack` attribute has also been deprecated in favor of `packet_ack_hex` for the same reason stated above.
+All relayers and IBC Event consumers are strongly encouraged to switch over to using `packet_ack_hex` as soon as possible.

 The `consensus_height` attribute has been removed in the Misbehaviour event emitted.
 IBC clients no longer have a frozen height and misbehaviour does not necessarily have an associated height.

 ## Relevant SDK changes